 After this, I have said that if it is even in the understanding alone, it can be conceived also to exist in reality, which is greater.
 If, then, it is in the understanding alone, obviously the very being than which greater cannot be conceived is one than which a greater can be conceived.
 What is more logical?
 For if it exists even in the understanding alone, can it not be conceived also to exist in reality?
 And if it can be so conceived, does not he who conceives of this conceive of a thing greater than that being, if it exists in the understanding alone?
-What more consistent inference, then, can be made than this: that if a being than which a greater cannot be conceived is in the understanding alone, it is not that than which a greater cannot be conceived?
+What more consistent inference, then, can be made than this: that if a being than which a greater cannot be conceived?

 But, assuredly, in no understanding is a being than which a greater is conceivable a being than which a greater is inconceivable.
 Does it not follow, then, that if a being than which a greater cannot be conceived is in any understanding, it does not exist in the understanding alone?
-For if
+For if it is in the understanding alone, it is a being than which a greater can be conceived, which is inconsistent with the hypothesis.